cale10/QA-Panel/README.md

 Enable automatic answer generation when adding new questions.
 The AI will:
 - Use the selected language model (default: llama2)
 - Consider the current application context
-- Reference previous Q&As if context memory is enabled

-### Context Memory
-Configure how the AI uses previous questions and answers:
-- Enable/disable context memory
-- Set the number of previous Q&As to remember (1-9)
-- Choose between chronological or relevance-based sorting
+- Use template-based prompting for consistent responses

 ### Vision Support
-When using vision-capable models like Llava:
+When using vision-capable models like MiniCPM-V:
-- Capture and analyze screenshots
+- Capture and analyze screenshots with auto-capture option
 - Generate answers based on visual content
+- Support for high-resolution images (up to 2048x2048)

+### Prompt Templates
+Choose from three template modes:
-- Combine visual and textual context
+- **Simple**: Direct question and answer format
+- **Basic**: Smart AI responses with automatic context awareness
+- **Advanced**: Full control over system prompts and custom instructions

 ## Customization

 ### Appearance
 Customize the app's appearance through the settings menu:
+- Choose between light and dark themes
-- Background color and opacity
+- Create and save custom themes
-- Font family and size
+- Adjust colors and visual elements
-- Text color
-- Text shadow effects
+- Preview theme changes in real-time

 ### AI Settings
 Configure AI behavior in the settings menu:
 - Choose primary and vision models
 - Adjust temperature for creativity vs. precision
-- Configure context memory settings
-- Enable/disable auto-answer feature
+- Enable/disable auto-answer and auto-capture features
+- Configure prompt templates and instructions

 ### Shortcuts
 All global shortcuts can be customized in the settings menu to suit your workflow.